 Lake Wellington is the largest lake in the Gippsland Lakes system.
-With its shallow waters and sandy bottom it is not only a perfect spot for a swim on a hot day, it is a brilliant spot for fishing in Gippsland.
+With its shallow waters and sandy bottom, it is not only a perfect spot for a swim on a hot day, but it is also a brilliant spot for fishing in Gippsland.

 The shores and the larger area around Lake Wellington are underdeveloped, with little accommodation of any sort available which makes it the perfect spot to pull up a camp chair, pick a nice, isolated spot and enjoy a day of fishing in Lake Wellington.